n-ce/YTFLIX/README.md

 - [Formify](https://github.com/n-ce/Formify)

 ## Contributing
-Anyone can add content links by clicking the plus icon available at the navbar in the site, sending both the title and url at https://ytflix.netlify.app/
+Anyone can add content links by clicking the plus icon available at the navbar in the site, sending both the title and URL at https://ytflix.netlify.app/
 Or directly sending pull requests to the main branch with updated links dressed as JSON objects.
 -[Abhishek Alekar](https://github.com/abhishekalekar)